Credit Union T-Shirt Grant

 - An organization may only submit one grant application.

 - Student Leadership and Involvement will select the t-shirt vendor and place the order on behalf of the organization.

-- T-shirts will be available for pick up at the JHFCU on 33rd Street on Thursday, March 26th from 12 pm to 4 pm.
-Please bring a car, cart or friends to help pick up/carry the t-shirts.
+- T-shirts will be available for pick up at the JHFCU on 33rd Street on or after March 28th from 12 pm to 4 pm.
+Please bring a car, cart, or friends to help pick up/carry the t-shirts.

 Student Activities Commission Grant

 The Student Activities Commission serves as the funding board of the Student Government Association.
 The SAC supports registered student organizations by allocating funds that will result in programs and services to benefit the undergraduate community on the Homewood campus of Johns Hopkins University.
 Through monthly grants, SAC provides supplemental funding for new initiatives, unforeseen expenses, and newly approved organizations.